Dance + Pole Artist / choreographer / movement director

-On top of our heavy technique training schedule, we had a high focus on improvisation and choreography, and through building strong creative relationships between my colleagues, I feel like we built a power house of choreographic energy and healthy competition.
+We also had a high focus on improvisation and choreography, and through building strong creative relationships between my colleagues, I feel like we built a power house of choreographic energy and healthy competition.

 Thanks to that experience, and during this time being shortlisted for Matthew Bournes New Adevntures Choreographic Award, I was fully confident in creating my first professional full length solo work 'UNSOUND'.
-Adapted from Hunter S. Thompson's 'Fear and Loathing in Las Vegas', I presented it back in familiar territory - The Place's annual Resolution! platform for new choreographer's in February 2012.
+Adapted from Hunter S. Thompson's 'Fear and Loathing in Las Vegas', I presented it back in familiar territory - The Place's annual Resolution! platform in February 2012.
 It received positive reviews and it was around this time that I successfully auditioned for Franco Dragone's 'The House Of Dancing Water'.
-So whilst in waiting, I teamed up with my old uni friend, John Ross as assistant choreographer on 'EPIDEMIC' - produced by The Old Vic.
-Their community theatre arm 'Old Vic, New Voices' brought together one of most amazingly diverse team of professional actors and passionate volunteers, to merge together a story facing obesity and mental illness that was “Simply above and beyond expectations.
+So whilst in waiting, I teamed up with my old uni friend, John Ross as assistant choreographer on 'EPIDEMIC' - produced by 'The Old Vic, New Voices'.
+It brought together one of most amazingly diverse team of professional actors and passionate volunteers, to merge together a story facing obesity and mental illness that was “Simply above and beyond expectations.
 Superb!”

 I walked into the enormous training facility and nearly shed a tear to see four shockingly strong boys flying above my head to the sounds of the 'Staps' Act.
 We trained for full PADI Scuba licences, diving from 8 meters and strength and conditioning that no dancer would normally undertake.

 Myself and my fabulous fellow dancers transformed into the evil '7 Daughters' role.
-A month later we arrived in Macau, at City Of Dreams, ready to get on the stage of the, arguably, largest show on earth.
+A month later we arrived at Macau's 'City Of Dreams', ready to get on the stage of, arguably, the largest show on earth.

-Since leaving Dragone I performed in Stockholm with the GYNOÏDES as a base and dancer, which had incredible forst season.
-I worked again with Horia Suru on COLUMBINUS, in Baia Mare, Romania, which is now running in TMB's monthly repetoire, and we won Grande Prize at The National Theatre, Bucharest's Teen Fest in September.
+My few gigs after leaving, I travelled to Stockholm with the GYNOÏDES, as a porter and dancer.
+I worked again with Horia Suru on COLUMBINUS, in Baia Mare, Romania, which won Grande Prize at The National Theatre, Bucharest's 'Teen Fest' in September 2016.

-The summer was filled with my first encounter with Cirque Du Soleil on 'Scalada Vision', which was an absolutely amazing gig and led me to create the short film 'CREEK' - a short with hand balancer Sascha Bachmann.
+And the the summer was filled with my first encounter with Cirque Du Soleil on 'Scalada Vision', which was an absolutely amazing gig and led me to create the short film 'CREEK' - a short with hand balancer Sascha Bachmann.